Mirror83/news-homepage/README.md

 - Arbitrary values
 - Using custom CSS

-I also got reinforce my knowledge of positions in css and also learned about inset, the short-hand for top, bottom, left and right while making the mobile menu.
+I also got reinforce my knowledge of positions in CSS and also learned about inset; the short-hand for top, bottom, left and right while making the mobile menu.

 ### Continued development